 Rebecca has a diverse background, having worked in health insurance, sales, the service industry, recreation, national parks, political campaigns, and even served as an officer cadet in the United States Army, earning an Army Achievement Medal in 2011.
 These experiences have provided rich additional skills to her personal and professional toolbox, and she desires nothing more than to use those tools to make a positive impact on the world through her current and future professions.

-When Rebecca is not working or serving as a Board Fellows Team Member on Net Impact Boston’s Leadership Team, you can find her running along the Charles River.
+When Rebecca is not working or serving as a Board Fellows Co-Chair on Net Impact Boston’s Leadership Team, you can find her running along the Charles River.
 She also enjoys cooking, knitting, reading, and going on adventures, both near and far, with her family.